hzsrc/webpack-theme-color-replacer/README.md

             changeSelector(cssSelector) { // optional, Funciton.
 Changing css selectors, in order to raise css priority, to resolve lazy-loading problems. return cssSelector
             },
+            isJsUgly: process.env.NODE_ENV !== 'development', // optional.
+Set to `true` if your js is uglified.
+Default is set by process.env.NODE_ENV.
         })
     ],
 }